neopragma/python-unit-testing/README.md

 1. (Code) Using an LLM assistant
 1. (Talk) When Unit Testing Is Not Useful
 1. (Talk) Libraries, Frameworks, and External Resources
-1. (????)
-What about unit testing user interfaces?
+1. (Talk) What about unit testing user interfaces?
-1. (????)
-What about testing "glue" code?
+1. (Talk) What about testing "glue" code?
-1. (????)
-What about metrics related to unit testing?
+1. (Talk) What about metrics related to unit testing?
 1. (Talk) Where do unit tests fit in a CI/CD pipeline?
 1. (Demo) Property-based testing
 1. (Demo) Mutation testing
 1. (Talk) Exploratory testing
+1. (Talk) Testing after deployment

 ## Running the examples